d2fn/shades-rb/README.md

 # Shades

 Get a new perspective on your data.
-In-memory [OLAP cubing](en.wikipedia.org/wiki/OLAP_cube) for Ruby.
+In-memory [OLAP cubing](en.wikipedia.org/wiki/OLAP_cube), histograms, and more for Ruby.

 ## As a command line utility